wecarsoniv/augmented-pca/README.md

 ## Citation

-Please cite our paper if you find this library or model helpful in your research:
+Please cite our paper if you find this package helpful in your research:

     @inproceedings{carson2021augmentedpca,
     title={{AugmentedPCA}: {A} {P}ython {P}ackage of {S}upervised and {A}dversarial {L}inear {F}actor {M}odels},